Full COVID-19 lockdown adds to financial strain in Turkey | Taiwan News | 2021/04/27

 ISTANBUL (AP) — As cases and deaths soar, Turkey’s president has instructed people to stay home for nearly three weeks and shut down many businesses as part of the country's strictest COVID-19 measures yet.

-President Recep Tayyip Erdogan did not announce a stimulus package to offset the economic impact of the new restrictions.
+President Recep Tayyip Erdogan did not announce a stimulus package to offset the economic impact of the new restrictions, which opposition parties decried Tuesday.
 With Turkey's double digit inflation, sinking national currency and businesses in trouble, many Turks already have been struggling financially.

 Gozde Aslan, a newspaper seller in Istanbul, said the lockdown would be difficult to weather.

-“We have to bring food to our homes, and we live in a period where everything is very expensive,” she said.
+“We have to bring food to our homes, and we live in a period where everything is very expensive,” she said Tuesday.
 “May God help us.”

 Erdogan announced Monday that a “full lockdown” would begin Thursday and last until May 17.
 Residents will be required to stay home except for grocery shopping and other essential needs, while intercity travel only will be allowed with permission.
 Restaurants are allowed to deliver food.